ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> peer wg11 rule add wan 0.0.0.0/0 192.168.5.1/24 comment To Guest Use Main
 ```
 this works brilliantly since the WAN rules have higher priority so any packets going TO this network will be using the main routing table and this is very ok, since the reason for redirect the subnet is for packages going out internet and these packages are not.
-Packages to internet will not have these adresses as destination so they will be sent to vpn.
+Packets to internet will not have these adresses as destination so they will be sent to vpn.

 wgm uses smart categorizing when only one ip adress is given. if this ip belongs to a local ip adress (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) then it will be considered a source adress. if it does not it will be considered a destination adress.
 i.e.